Healthy Homes Assessment Camborne

 Insulation Camborne

-Insulation for underfloor and ceilings is required to all rental houses since 1 July 2019.
-Property managers and landlords are required to ensure the insulation meets this new quality.
-In some instances, an existing insulation on the ceiling or in the subfloor space might require to be added or replaced.
+The insulation of the ceiling and underfloor has been compulsory on all rental houses since July 1, 2019.
+Property managers and landlords should ensure that the insulation is up to this new quality.
+In some instances, an existing insulation on the ceiling or in the sub floor space might need to be added or replaced.

-A house that is well-insulated will reduce the risk of condensation and reduce the chances of mould and damp, and it will make it easier to the house to keep heat.
+A well-insulated house can help control condensation and lower the chance of mould and damp, as well as making it easier to allow the house to hold warmth.

 Learn more about the Healthy Homes insulation quality.